 Notes 3.
 Attempted crimes.
 Conspiracy.
 Criminal damage to property.
 Drugs.
 Incitement.
 Misconduct in public office.
 Perjury.
 Perverting the course of justice and attempting so.
-Public health and wellbeing.
+Public health and wellbeing, COVID-19 restrictions.
 Public nuisance.
 Slavery.
 Terrorism.
 Theft, obtaining by deception, robbery, burglary, handling stolen goods etc. Treason.
 Urging violence, sedition, criminal defamation, vilification.

 Notes 4.
 Abuse of process.
 Admissions and confessions.
 Alternative verdicts.
 Amendment.
 Bail.
 Calling by prosecution of exculpatory witnesses and other evidence.
 Change of plea.
 Committal proceedings, indictment, coronial inquests.
 Contempt of court.
 Contents of documents as evidence.
 Cross-examination.
 Double jeopardy and other bars to re-litigation of issues Expert opinion and lay opinion.
 Extradition.